 Cons: Bulky, not very stylish

 We’ve been hearing a lot about OOFOS recently, so we decided to give them a try.
 The OOFOS OOriginal Sandals are bulky and not incredibly stylish, but boy are they comfortable.
-Designed to help you recover from strenuous activities, the soles and footbeds of the OOriginal sandals allow for the natural motion of your foot, which aides in recovery.
+Designed to help you recover from strenuous activities, the soles and footbeds of the OOriginal sandals allow for the natural motion of your foot, which aids in recovery.

 The special OOfoam also provides 37% more impact absorption than traditional EVA shoe foams, making each step feel nice and supported.
 The Ooriginal sandals are also machine washable, so they’re easy to clean between adventures.
+They’re entirely unique from all of the sandals on our list but remind us a bit of the Sanuk Yoga Mat, but they’re a little less squishy and a lot more supportive.

 Best Women’s Beach Sandals Comparison Table